nazunalika/linux-guide-and-hints/source/el/openldap.rst

 First and foremost, we have a list of requirements.
 Keep in mind, if you do not fulfill these requirements, you may run into some issues down the road.

-* RHEL 7 or Derivative of Enterprise Linux
+* Enterprise Linux 7, Enterprise Linux 8, Enterprise Linux 9
 * DNS Server (LDAP does NOT appreciate IP addresses for the URI)
 * An active internet connection to install the packages required